Acute Myeloid Leukemia (AML)

 • Presence of myeloid blasts with Auer rods or Phi bodies is diagnostic of AML.

-• Acute promyelocytic leukemia (APL) shows hypergranular promyelocytes, often with bundles of Auer rods.
+• Acute promyelocytic leukaemia (APL) shows hypergranular promyelocytes, often with bundles of Auer rods.

 • Clinical Significance: